 6. Meditate and stretch

 I always used to hate the idea of meditating.
 How on earth was someone like me going to sit still for more than a few minutes and quieten the mind?
-Well apparently, that’s almost impossible to achieve for even the most practiced meditators.
-Because the whole point of mediation is to help us understand our own mind and become aware of our own thoughts, allowing them to pass while turning negatives into positives.
-The thoughts won't stop entirely, but you can learn to control them somewhat.
+Well apparently, that’s almost impossible to achieve for even the most practised meditators.
+Because the whole point of meditation is to help us understand our mind and become aware of our thoughts, allowing them to pass while turning negatives into positives.
+These thoughts won't stop entirely, but you can learn to control them.

-The benefits of meditation are obvious.
+The benefits of meditation are apparent.
 We learn how to stop our minds from controlling our thoughts and actions.
 We reduce stress and boost wellbeing.